Weller brothers: Legacy

 Weller Brothers' whaling activity and its association with local Māori were noteworthy in early history of European settlers in the southeastern region of the South Island, and "Otakou" consequently became the name origin of Otago.
-The settlement of Otago reached a nadir in 1842 but ultimately revived, remaining the center of port operations in the area until after the establishment of Port Chalmers and Dunedin.
-As Otakou it is now a suburb within the boundaries of Dunedin.
+The settlement of Otago reached a nadir in 1842 but ultimately revived, remaining the center of port operations in the area until after the establishment of Port Chalmers and Dunedin. Ōtākou is now a suburb within the boundaries of Dunedin.